Ultra-Labs/ultralabs-io/src/markdown-pages/portfolio-list/flipride.md

 portfolioTextMore: FlipRide was founded on the idea that there had to be a better way to connect dealers with interested and committed sellers and buyers.
-service: "Services: Design and development"
+service: 'Services: Design and development'
-client: "Client: FlipRide"
+client: 'Client: FlipRide'
 heroExtraSmallImg: /assets/360-fr.webp
-type: "Type: Application design"
+type: 'Type: Application design'
 aboutProgram: FlipRide was founded on the idea that there had to be a better way to connect dealers with interested and committed sellers and buyers.
 In a market where inventory matters, access to high-quality vehicles is critical,